borte-avsaroglu/IoT-and-Cyber-Security-E-Portfolio/README.md

 - Isolate the system from the rest of the network
 - Use a VPN when connecting to the internet
 - Consider switching to a supported operating system
-- Use security software specifically designed to protect against legacy software vulnerabilities
+- Use security software specifically designed to protect against legacy software vulnerabilities..

 #### Activity 3: